-- Services, care and treatment received for or in connection with the approved transplantation of the following human tissue and organs:
+- Services, care, and treatment received for or in connection with the approved transplantation of the following human tissue and organs:

 - o Heart

-- o Heart/lung
+- Heart/lung

-- o Lung
+- Lung

 - o Liver

 - Kidney

 - Kidney/pancreas

 - o Bone marrow

 - o Cornea

-- Covered Services include:
+- Covered Services and Supplies include:

 - Organ acquisition and donor costs.

-However, donor costs shall not be payable under this Plan if they are payable in whole or in part by any other insurance health plan, organization or person other than the donor's family or estate.
+However, donor costs shall not be payable under this Plan if they are payable in whole or in part by any other insurance health plan, organization, or person other than the donor's family or estate.

 - Transplantation includes pre-transplant, transplant and post-discharge services, and treatment of complications after transplantation

 - For bone marrow transplants:

-- Includes the harvesting, transplantation and chemotherapy components
+- Includes the harvesting, transplantation, and chemotherapy components

 - Donor costs are covered in the same way as costs for the Health Plan Member, including Limitations and non- covered services

-- To have a transplant covered: - Prior approval for the transplant must be obtained by the Health Plan Member's Participating PCP in advance of the Health Plan Member's initial evaluation for the procedure; and - United Healthcare shall be given the opportunity to evaluate the clinical results of the evaluation.
-Such evaluation and approval shall be based on written criteria and procedures established by the Plan; and - The facility in which the pre-transplant services, transplant procedure and post-discharge services will be performed must be licensed as a transplant facility and authorized by United Healthcare. - Transplant services shall not be covered when: - Expenses are eligible to be paid under any private or public research fund, government program, or other funding program, whether or not such funding was applied for or received; - The expense relates to the transplantation of any non-human organ or tissue; - The service or supply is in connection with the implant of an artificial organ, including the implant of the artificial organ; - The organ is sold rather than donated to the person; - The expense relates to the donation or acquisition of an organ for a recipient who is not covered by the Plan except in the case of the donor costs for bone marrow transplants; or - A denied transplant is performed; this includes follow-up care, immunosuppressive drugs, and complications of such transplant - The following services and supplies shall not be covered: - o Artificial heart devices used as a bridge to transplant; - Drugs used in connection with diagnosis or treatment leading to a transplant when such drugs have not received FDA approval for such use; or - Any service or supply in connection with identification of a donor from a local, state, or national listing.
+- To have a transplant covered: - Prior approval for the transplant must be obtained by the Health Plan Member's Participating PCP in advance of the Health Plan Member's initial evaluation for the procedure; and - Aetna shall be given the opportunity to evaluate the clinical results of the evaluation.
+Such evaluation and approval shall be based on written criteria and procedures established by the Plan; and - The facility in which the pre-transplant services, transplant procedure and post-discharge services will be performed must be licensed as a transplant facility and authorized by Aetna. - Transplant services shall not be covered when: - Expenses are eligible to be paid under any private or public research fund, government program, or other funding program, whether or not such funding was applied for or received; - The expense relates to the transplantation of any non-human organ or tissue; - The service or supply is in connection with the implant of an artificial organ, including the implant of the artificial organ; - oThe organ is sold rather than donated to the person; - The expense relates to the donation or acquisition of an organ for a recipient who is not covered by the Plan except in the case of the donor costs for bone marrow transplants; or - A denied transplant is performed; this includes follow-up care, immunosuppressive drugs, and complications of such transplant - The following services and supplies shall not be covered: - Artificial heart devices used as a bridge to transplant; - Drugs used in connection with diagnosis or treatment leading to a transplant when such drugs have not received FDA approval for such use; or - Any service or supply in connection with identification of a donor from a local, state, or national listing.

-Outpatient Care

-- Treatment as an outpatient in a Hospital, a health care provider's office, an ambulatory surgical center or other licensed outpatient health care facility - Clinical laboratory services - Services for outpatient surgery and outpatient treatment of an injury - Includes Medically Necessary supplies provided or used by the facility during the surgery or treatment, such as: - Use of operating room, and recovery room - Use of covered drugs and medicines used by the patient - Intravenous solutions, dressings, ordinary casts, splints and trusses - Anesthesia, related supplies and their administration - Transfusion supplies and services including blood, blood plasma and serum albumin, if not replaced - o Respiratory therapy, including oxygen - Diagnostic services, including radiology, ultrasound, laboratory, pathology, and approved machine testing such as electrocardiograms and electroencephalograms - o Basal metabolism examinations - X-ray, including therapy - Diathermy - Services provided by a birthing center licensed pursuant to section 383.30-383.335, Florida Statutes - Other covered necessary services and supplies
+Covered Services Special Limits/Circumstances Outp Outpatient Care ā Treatment as an outpatient in a Hospital, a health care provider's office, an ambulatory surgical center, or other licensed outpatient health care facility • (Clir nical laboratory services vices for outpatient surgery and patient treatment of an injury ķ pro ludes Medically Necessary supplies ovided or used by the facility during the gery or treatment, such as: (0 Use of operating room, and recovery room C 0 Use of covered drugs and medicines used by the patient (0 Intravenous solutions, dressings, ordinary casts, splints, and trusses C 0 Anesthesia, related supplies, and their administration (0 Transfusion supplies and services including blood, blood plasma and serum albumin, if not replaced 0 Respiratory therapy, including oxygen 0 Diagnostic services, including radiology, ultrasound, laboratory, pathology, and approved machine testing such as electrocardiograms and electroencephalograms 0 Basal metabolism examinations (0 X-ray, including therapy (0 Diathermy C 0 Services provided by a birthing center licensed pursuant to section 383.30-383.335, Florida Statutes Other covered necessary services and supplies